youngsik-choi/youngsik-choi.github.io/_pages/about.md

 Honors & Awards
 ======
 * **Graduate Student Travel Award**	(2023.
 8.)
-  * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University
+  * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University for the *2023 IBPSA Building Simulation Conference*

 * **Graduate Student Research and Presentation Travel Award**	(2023.
 8.)
-  * Funded by Graduate and Professional Studies, Texas A&M University
+  * Funded by Graduate and Professional Studies, Texas A&M University for the *2023 IBPSA Building Simulation Conference*

 * **Graduate Student Travel Award**	(2023.
 5.)
-  * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University
+  * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University for the *2023 ASHRAE Annual Conference*

-* **Emil Buehler Aerodynamic Analog** (2022.
+* **Emil Buehler Aerodynamic Analog Fellowship** (2022.
 8.)
   * Fellowship, J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University

 * **Outstanding Paper Award** (2022.
 4.)